Grateful Dead, 2/27/90, Oakland Coliseum Arena, cloth backstage pass, unused; black with collage of classic GD images, red lettering. NM- $12.

 Grateful Dead, 1987, Grateful Dead computer MOUSE PAD, approximately 8" x.
 9.5", thick rubber-like material typically used for mouse pads, with modified Steal Your Face logo (roses at bottom of skull, earth and stars in the space in the skull, nice GD lettering at the top; copyright GDM (Grateful Dead Merchandising) 1987, reminiscent of Stanley Mouse's art but not sure it is.
 STILL SEALED in original plastic bag from Computer Expressions (company that made it), a bit of age to the bag, pad itself perfect. $20.

 Mr. Natural address book, (2007); I kid you not!
 This is a small 3.75" x 5" spiral bound "name and address" notebook with a red cover featuring a Crumb drawing of Mr. Natural driving a smiling red tractor through a field of growing plants with the cover title "Twas Ever Thus."
-Published in 2007 by Pomegranite Press of Petaluma, CA; not sure if they are still commercially available or not, but a neat little item; this one unused and in NM- condition, $8.00.
+Published in 2007 by Pomegranite Press of Petaluma, CA; a neat little item; this one unused and in NM- condition, $8.00.

 Grateful Dead, 1972, original promotional "Europe '72" postcards with a stretched-out version of the album cover with the Mouse's "Ice Cream Kid" design.
 Attractive item for Grateful Dead or Mouse collectors; have 5 nice NM/NM- cards, $15 each. (*)